Cultural Facilities Fund

 How To Apply

-Watch a recording or view the slide deck from the information session webinar or drop-in on our virtual office hours to ask staff questions.
+2. Watch a recorded information session and/or drop-in on our virtual office hours to ask staff questions.

 Capital Grants Guidelines